-If the LED does not light up, check the voltage between terminal connection pin 3 and pin 5 while the ignition is turned on.
+If the LEDs do not light up, check the voltage between terminal connection pin 3 and pin 6 while the ignition is turned on.
 It should read approximately 5 V.

-If the LED constantly stays either on or off, regardless if the magnets pass the sensors, then it's likely that the pickup is damaged or the disk is misaligned to the sensor.
+If the LEDs constantly stay either on or off, regardless if the magnets pass the sensor, then it's likely that the pickup is damaged or the disk is misaligned to the sensors.

 To check for misalignment you can unmount the pickup and magnet disk and reconnect the pickup to the ignition box.
-Then hold both in your hands and move the magnet ring towards the sensor.
-With the S magnet passing, the LED should go on, with the N magnet passing, the LED should go off.
+Then hold both in your hands and move the magnet ring towards the sensors.
+With the S magnet passing, the LEDs should go on, with the N magnet passing, the LEDs should go off.
 If that works, then the magnet disk is probably misaligned and doesn't pass the sensor while mounted in the bike.

-The distance between magnet and sensor, depending on the exact model, should be around $0.5 \,\mathrm{mm} - 2 \,\mathrm{mm}$ .
+The distance between magnet and sensor, depending on the exact model, should be around 0.5 mm - 2 mm.
 More important than the distance is the axial alignment (as just described).